fuzzymfx/Term-Deposit/README.md

 # Data Visualization and analysis project

-All project files hereAnalyzed the dataset using Orange looking at the trends to find out the required constraints
+Analyzed the dataset using Orange looking at the trends to find out the required constraints

 Used Orange to visualize the age, duration of calls and the histogram of getting a YES